intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#209 - "Never underestimate someone's willingness to resist change - when keeping their job depends on the status quo remaining stable"**

-**\#210 - "A cracked window needs to be replaced.
-Sames goes for someone that demonstrate a breach of integrity."**
+**\#210 - "A cracked window must be replaced.
+Same goes for someone that demonstrate a breach of integrity."**

 \#3xx - On Design